lwchen6309/unsupervised-image-segmentation-by-WNet-with-NormalizedCut/README.md

     (1) For a image, we calculate weight connections between any two pixels in image by their (a) Distance of brightness between pixels i.e. (R+G+B)/3.
         (b) Distances of position between pixels.
+        For pixels with strong connection, they are more likely belong to the same class.

-    (2) The association and disassociation is then calculated by weight connection.
+    (2) The association and disassociation is then calculated by weight connection:

-    (3) The normalized cut is then calculated by:
-        (a) Total normalized disassociation between the groups.
+        (a) association: sum(weight_connection) within the class.
-        (b) Total normalized association within the groups.
+        (b) disassociation: sum(weight_connection) between the class.
+        (c) normalized cut = disassociation / association

 # Run program
     (1) The code was tested with tensorflow1.9, python3.6 and a GTX1080 graphic cards.